-Developing a carefully designed automated data pipeline will allow consolidation of data from multiple data sources and provide your lab with reliable well-structured datasets for analytics.
+Developing a carefully designed automated data pipeline will allow the consolidation of data from multiple data sources and provide your lab with reliable well-structured datasets for analytics.

-The main propose of the ‘Datasets’ is to connect between the results of your experiments to the actual samples (items) that were used and get all the data into one format so it will be easier to see and analyze it.
+The main purpose of the ‘Datasets’ is to connect the results of your experiments to the actual samples (items) that were used and get all the data into one format so it will be easier to see and analyze it.
 Datasets also allow you to perform searches based on the data and group together desired results from different origins to assist you with analysis.

 A ‘Dataset’ in Labguru is a set of experimental results by which you can run an analysis and establish a theory on.
 Furthermore, files in the form of Excel or text that contain raw data and are attached to an experiment page can be turned into datasets.
-Labguru will then connect between the data in the file and the items that exist in your inventory.
+Labguru will then connect the data in the file and the items that exist in your inventory.

-Structuring work procedures in your lab by predefining and uniforming experiments so data outputs can be easier analyzed will save you time and money, resulting in a more efficient lab, help you maintain data integrity and comply with regulations.
+Structuring work procedures in your lab by predefining and uniforming experiments so data outputs can be easier analyzed will save you time and money, resulting in a more efficient lab, help you maintain data integrity, and comply with regulations.